karstenw/Cactus-opml-Outliner/README.md

 RSS and XML files are new and still in the make so please be cautious with Cactus generated files of these kinds.
 For example Cactus doesn't know about namespaces in RSS.
 They sure get lost if you save a RSS file in Cactus.

-For XML display I had to "misuse" the Comment column.
-XML Text is stored there in a stripped format.
+XML Text is stored currently in the "Comment" column.
+This is a temporary solution.

 ## Quickstart ##